KiranEiden/phy-labs/README.md

 For those new to Python: the latest release may be found at https://www.python.org/downloads/release/python-364/.
 Python comes preinstalled on OS X and most Linux distributions.

 Some additional packages are required for this module, such as scipy, numpy and matplotlib.
-They may be installed using Any recent Python release will include the package manager pip, which may be used to install these by typing 'pip install' followed by the package name in a terminal window.
+Any recent Python release will include the package manager pip, which may be used to install these by typing 'pip install' followed by the package name in a terminal window.

 **Note**: If both Python 2 and Python 3 are installed, Python 3 may need to be referenced using 'python3' and 'pip3' instead of 'python' and 'pip'. **Also Note**: Attempting